 Today, we baptize new Christians.
 However, it is not simply water that baptizes a person.
-The water in the Jordan River was holy for Jesus, but it was not magic.
 The water we use this morning is holy, but it is not magic.

 It's not just the water that baptizes a person.
 It's the words.
 Words are what baptize a person.
-The word of love baptizes a person.
+More exactly, the word of love baptizes a person.
 The baptism of Jesus was complete when that word boomed from the heavens, "You are my son, my beloved.
 In you I am well pleased."